technofocus-pte/fbrciqdtagntsfrntr/Cloudslice/Labguide/Usecase 01/Usecase01.md

 provides a unified, business-friendly view of enterprise data.

-Through entity definitions, data bindings, and relationship modeling, users can analyze how operational signals-such as freezer temperature or humidity-relate to business outcomes like sales and revenue.
+Through entity definitions, data bindings, and relationship modeling, users can analyze how operational signals—such as freezer temperature or humidity—relate to business outcomes like sales and revenue.
 The use case also highlights how ontologies power graph exploration and natural language queries through Fabric data agents, enabling deeper insights without requiring users to understand underlying tables or schemas.